Old Pictures

-HERE YOU FIND some of my elder pictures that have partly been drawn or painted already in school.
+Here you find some of my older pictures, that have partly been drawn or painted during my school years.
 The newest are on top.

 Ganymede and the Darkmen

-Watercolour, 24 ∙ 15 ½ cm², 1999. — Ought to have become kind of an allegory; on what, I don’t quite know myself.
-The name “Ganymede” I chose because I liked it and not because I’d set value on its meaning in Greek mythology.
+Watercolour, 24 · 15 ½ cm², 1999. — Ought to have become some sort of allegory; what exactly, I don’t quite know myself.
+The name “Ganymede” was chosen simply because I liked it, not because I put emphasis on its significance in Greek mythology.

 Ganymed und die Dunkelmänner